Error-331/code_tests/docs/bible/links.md

 The New Birth - January 16 (spiritual blindness, law, mercy, commandments, treatment);

-Natural Birth - January 17(true source of salvation);
+Natural Birth - January 17 (true source of salvation);

+The Invisible Wind - January 18 (spread the word of God, God will take care of the word spread, God will take care of the word sown);